hieuvp/learning-python/learn-the-basics/conditions/README.md

 <!-- AUTO-GENERATED-CONTENT:END -->

-A statement is evaulated as true if one of the following is correct:
+A statement is evaluated as true if one of the following is correct:

-1. The "True" boolean variable is given, or calculated using an expression, such as an arithmetic comparison.
+1. The `True` boolean variable is given, or calculated using an expression, such as an arithmetic comparison.
 2. An object which is not considered "empty" is passed.